reflex-dev/reflex-examples/README.md

-# Pynecone Examples
+# Reflex Examples

-A repository full of Pynecone example apps.
+A repository full of Reflex example apps.